 - The drop shipments in industries, as well as the marketplace models, would become much increasingly relevant and the shipment routes may become more complex.
 The R&C companies in the Industrial revolution 4.0 environment must put into sufficient resources for developing an adaptable distribution network of the company which will make the products to be available to all the customers whenever they want to get it.
 They also offer the maximum flexible delivery options.
 These companies should develop the value for their innovative ideas including the crowdsourced distribution network which will help better develop and change the logistic department

 - The Multichannel offers will be required to advance the real-time on storing the inventory of the management system capabilities.

 - The end to end is transparent will be shown availability for while reducing the safety and stocking of the same time in the IoT.

 - The real-time system information and the predictive analytics and the work will elevate the 2d and 3d planning and location to the next level of environment

-- Vertical and horizontal integrate the down drive costs for the handle supply complies networks chain.
+- Vertical and horizontal integration the down drive costs for the handle supply complies networks chain.

 - The extrusion and intrusion seamless pipe ways integrated that depend on the easy and low cost long last mail delivery.

-- The Transparent on the quality and the centre point will be help on management to the differential on the market so fulfil the demand of consumer
+- The Transparent on the quality and the center point will be help on management to the differential on the market so fulfill the demand of consumer

 Internet of Things